 But if you are not used to the “traditional” type of hot spring especially if you are in a small pool with other strangers, then you might want to try a private hot spring, which is also available at Long Nai Tang.
 These private hot spring is ideal for couples and families.

 How to get to Long Nai Tang Hot Spring: From Xinbeitou MRT Station, walk east along the south side of Beitou Park.
 After about 8 minutes, you will see a tiny low-profile house on the south side of the road.
 The signage is in Chinese so look for a house like the photo above.

 8. Waterhouse Hotel: experience a high-end hot spring experience at a Beitou hot spring hotel

 Address: No.248 Guangming Road, Beitou District, Taipei City, Taiwan 112

 Hours of operation: 7:00 am – 11:00 pm

 Cost: NT$780 (weekday), NT$1,080 (weekends), or free if you are a hotel guest

-For the best hot spring experience in Taiwan, try one of the hot springs at a luxury hotel in Beitou.
+For the best hot spring experience in Taiwan, try one of the hot springs at a luxury resort in Beitou.

-Waterhouse is a newly renovated hot spring hotel with Japanese inspired guest rooms.
-The Economy Room has a comfortable bed on a Japanese tatami mats, modern bathroom and a deep soaker tub where you can have your own private onsen hot spring experience.
+Waterhouse Hotel is a newly renovated hot spring hotel with Japanese-inspired guest rooms.
+The Economy Room has a comfortable bed on Japanese tatami mats, a modern bathroom and a deep soaker tub where you can have your own private onsen hot spring experience.

 And as a hotel guest, you can use the hotel’s spa facilities for free.